theramiyer/blog/_posts/2019/2019-08-11-kashmir-and-article-370.md

 <span class='small-caps'>Article 35<span class='small-caps'>A</span></span> defines "permanent residents of Jammu and Kashmir", and gives them benefits and protections, such as buying and owning property in Jammu and Kashmir, getting state government jobs in Jammu and Kashmir, and getting other benefits from the state government, including scholarships.
 This article says that everything that is within the state belongs to the domiciles of the state, and nobody else.
 Explaining the necessity of this article requires bringing history into view.

-## The pieces of India
+## The pieces that made India

 Understand that India was not a single nation.
 I know that there are talks of Aryavarta, a single empire, and the kingdoms being vassals of it.
 People have argued over the truthiness of these statements.
 We are not going there.
 We will talk of, let us say, the history of the Modern Indian Subcontinent---the last two centuries.

 When the British ruled India, there were two kinds of subjects: State Subjects and Colonial Subjects.
 In the context, the princely states were state subjects.
 Those regions that were not among the princely states (such as Madras) were colonial subjects.
 In that view, Hyderabad, Mysore, Maratha, etc., were state subjects.

-In simple terms, when the British were leaving India, they would leave behind _dominions_.
+When leaving, the British would leave behind _dominions_, not kingdoms.

 This is the time the concept of the Two-Nation Theory came into existence.
 Jinnah (and the Muslim League) would create a dominion that will be of the Muslims, called Pakistan, and the Indian National Congress would create a dominion on secular grounds, called the Union of India.
 Understand the statement: To be in India, you did not have to be a Hindu.
 As a Muslim or a Christian or a Buddhist or even an atheist, you could be an Indian.
 Muslims across the land had a choice they could make: either remain in the secular Dominion of India, or join the Islamic Dominion of Pakistan.